Excuse #4 I don’t have time

 Take college course in person or online

-Join a community where you can skill build
+Join a community where you can build your skills

-Seek out a mentor for extra help and encouragement
+Seek out a coach for extra help and encouragement

 Take a class at the Y or the library

-There are options available to us all, the question is whether we will accept the discipline to do it.
+There are options available to us all, the question is whether you will accept the discipline to do it.

-We can’t make excuses and make a difference the same time.
+You can’t make excuses and make a difference at the same time.